wgx731/swift-CI-Test/README.md

-# cs3217-todo
+# swift-CI-Test

-This is our final project for CS3217 and it's open source.
+This is a simple project to test travis CI on swift project.